UnknownGuardian/quartermaster/README.md

   - [ ] mention relation to SEDA
 - [x] stats
   - [x] stats.record => record in a way that you can `console.table()`
+- [ ] error code to know simulation should abort immediately